-Herring Cale Olisthops cyanomelas A common species in kelp and other brown seaweeds.
-Male Herring Cale are a deep blue-black colour, and females and juveniles are golden brown with blocks of darker brown on the top side.
+Herring cale Olisthops cyanomelas A common species that live in kelp and other brown seaweeds.
+Male herring cale are a deep blue-black colour, and females and juveniles are golden brown with blocks of darker brown on the top side.
 Juvenile and female cale are well camouflaged in the kelp plants through which they swim.
-This vegetarian species eats the blades and growing tips of brown seaweeds such as Ecklonia, Cystophora and Sargassum.
-PHOTO: © R. Stuart-Smith / RLS, CC BY-SA-NC 3.0 AU PHOTO: © R Stuart Smith RLS - CC by Attribution
+This vegetarian species eats the blades and growing tips of brown seaweeds such as Ecklonia, Cystophora and Sargassum. © R. Stuart-Smith / RLS, CC BY-SA-NC 3.0 AU © R Stuart Smith RLS - CC BY Attribution

-Rainbow Cale Heteroscarus acroptilus
+Rainbow cale Heteroscarus acroptilus

-A fish which is often present on shallow reefs and in seagrass beds but hard to see, especially the mottled greenish-brown and reddish-brown females and juveniles, which blend in with marine vegetation.
+Often present on shallow reefs and in seagrass beds but hard to see, especially the mottled greenish-brown and reddish-brown females and juveniles.
 The males have two large spines and a dark checked pattern along the sides of the body.
 The base colour in males is variable and bright, commonly shades of blue, green and orange.
-Rainbow Cale have beaklike fused teeth, which enable them to eat marine snails.
+Rainbow cale have beak-like fused teeth, which enable them to eat marine snails.

-PHOTO: © R. Ling, CC BY-NC-ND 2.0
+© R. Ling, CC BY-NC-ND 2.0

-Mosaic Leatherjacket Eubalichthys mosaicus
+Mosaic leatherjacket Eubalichthys mosaicus

-A large leatherjacket species which occurs across southern Australia.
+Growing up to 60cm long, this species occurs across southern Australia.
 Juveniles have a rounder body and brighter colours than adults, and are found closer to shore.
 Juvenile colouring and patterning is typically a regular arrangement of orange or yellow patches, separated by a blue or mauve network of lines.
 They are often seen picking around shallow reefs, searching for invertebrate food.

-PHOTO: © J. Turnbull, CC BY-SA-NC 3.0
+© J. Turnbull, CC BY-SA-NC 3.0

-Horseshoe Leatherjacket Meuschenia hippocrepis Found on shallow reefs across southern Australia.
+Horseshoe leatherjacket Meuschenia hippocrepis Found on shallow reefs across southern Australia.
 The horseshoeshaped mark on the body is most obvious in large males.
 Young juveniles have a pale pink body with blotches.
-This fish grows to more than 60 cm but is rarely seen at that large size.
-Horseshoe Leatherjackets feed on marine invertebrates by picking at the reef surface.
-They are curious and will often follow divers or snorkellers.
-If threatened, they retreat into caves or under ledges.
-PHOTO: © A. Brown, CC BY Attribution
+This fish grows to more than 60cm but is rarely seen at that large size.
+Horseshoe leatherjackets feed on marine invertebrates by picking at the reef surface.
+They are curious and will often follow divers or snorkellers, but if threatened they retreat into caves or under ledges. © A. Brown, CC BY Attribution

-Leatherjackets such as Six-spine Meuschenia freycineti There are several different kinds of leatherjacket fishes which are common in South Australia, in shallow reef areas and around jetties.
+Other leatherjackets such as Six-spine Meuschenia freycineti There are several different kinds of leatherjacket fishes which are common in South Australia, found in shallow reef areas and around jetties.
 Males and females of each species differ in colour and patterns.
-These fishes have a large spine behind the head with a small spine behind it to help the large spine stay upright when needed or flatten down into a groove on the leatherjacket's back.
-The small mouth has sharp beak-like teeth adapted for nibbling on invertebrates.
-PHOTO: © J. Finn, Museum Victoria, CC BY Attribution
+These fish have a large spine behind the head with a small spine behind it to help the large spine stay upright when needed or flatten down into a groove on the leatherjacket's back.
+The small mouth has sharp beak-like teeth adapted for nibbling on invertebrates. © J. Finn, Museum Victoria, CC BY Attribution

-Blue-throated Wrasse Notolabrus tetricus A large wrasse to about 50 cm long, found on reefs in south-eastern Australia as far west as South Australia.
-Juveniles and small females are commonly seen in shallow weedy areas and the large males usually live in deeper rocky reefs.
+Blue-throated wrasse Notolabrus tetricus A large wrasse to about 50cm long found on reefs in south-eastern Australia.
+Juveniles and small females are commonly seen in shallow weedy areas and the large males usually live on deeper rocky reefs.
 Younger wrasse and females are olive green and red-brown colour with patches of white and a dark band along the side of the body.
-Males have a large round head and a dark bluish-grey body with a bright white band in the middle.
-PHOTO: © J. Finn, Museum Victoria, CC BY Attribution
+Males have a large round head and a dark bluish-grey body with a bright white band in the middle. © J. Finn, Museum Victoria, CC BY Attribution

-Purple Wrasse Notolabrus fucicola A greyish-blue or purple-brown reef fish with white or yellow blotches on top.
-Purple Wrasse are found across south-eastern Australia and New Zealand, especially on rough-water reefs with kelp and other large brown seaweeds.
+Purple wrasse Notolabrus fucicola

+A greyish-blue or purple-brown reef fish with white or yellow blotches on top.
+Purple wrasse are found across south-eastern Australia and New Zealand, especially on rough-water reefs with kelp and other large brown seaweeds.
 They eat crabs, smaller crustaceans and shellfish.

-PHOTO: © R. Stuart-Smith / RLS, CC BY-NC 3.0 AU
+© R. Stuart-Smith / RLS, CC BY-NC 3.0 AU